Religion in Malaysia: Freedom of religion

-Many Muslims who have attempted to convert have received death threats.
+Muslims who have attempted to convert from Islam have received death threats.
 Those who have converted lead a secret double life.
 The civil court claims that conversions are under the jurisdiction of the Syariah courts, but converts contend that, as they are no longer Muslim, the Syariah courts hold no power over them.
-Authorities only allow Sunni Islam to be practised, arresting those who stray from those beliefs.
+A 1996 fatwa allows only Sunni Islam to be practised.
 Converts taken for rehabilitation by Islamic authorities are forced to dress and act as Muslims.
 In at least one case, a professed Hindu, who was listed as a Muslim because her parents were even though she was raised by her grandmother as a Hindu, was forced to eat beef.
 Only one person is known to have had their conversion from Islam accepted, an 89-year-old woman who converted to Buddhism in 1936 and had her decision accepted after her death in 2006.
 In 2018, the Chief Minister of the state of Sarawak pledged to amend Sarawak's laws to allow individuals to convert from Islam, following a court case where three women who had converted to Islam after marrying Muslims sought to be registered as Christians again following divorce from their spouse or their spouse's death.

 Conflicting views regarding the conversion law have placed the government in a dilemma as academics and politicians intensely debate its relevance whilst causing considerable tension between non-Muslims who oppose the laws with Muslim groups who advocate for its preservation.
 It is illegal to disseminate any non-Islamic religious material to Muslims.
 The PAS party wishes that the death penalty be enacted for Muslims who attempt to convert, as part of their ultimate desire to turn Malaysia into an Islamic state.

-In recent years, there have been some issues over non-Muslims eating during Muslim fasting month, religious terminology used by non-Muslims, and non-Muslim religious sites affected by intolerant Muslim authorities.
+In recent years, there have been some issues over non-Muslims eating during Muslim fasting month, non-Muslims being allowed to use the word "Allah" to refer to God, and non-Muslim religious sites affected by intolerant Muslim authorities.

 The question of whether the Ahmadiyya minority can be considered Muslims has reached the courts.

+According to Freedom House, in 2023, the country scored 1 out of 4 for freedom of religion.
+In the same year, it was ranked as the 43rd worst country in the world to be a Christian.